China clampdown on overseas deals crimps Asia Pacific M&A volumes in 2017

 The region’s outbound deals, however, plunged 46 percent, hurt by China’s retreat from global dealmaking compared to the record $218 billion the country did last year.

-Some of China’s most acquisitive conglomerates, such as Dalian Wanda and HNA Group [HNAIRC.UL] whose recent growth was largely based on overseas purchases, have struggled to roll over the debt that fueled those buys as lenders focused on overall high debt levels.
+Some of China’s most acquisitive conglomerates, such as Dalian Wanda and HNA Group whose recent growth was largely based on overseas purchases, have struggled to roll over the debt that fuelled those buys as lenders focused on overall high debt levels.

 HNA, which alone contributed over $36 billion to China’s outbound deals in the past two years, announced less than a quarter of that amount in new acquisitions this year, Thomson Reuters data showed.